jasonsoprovich/odin-todo-list/README.md

 18. Responsive layout 🚀
 19. Drag & drop reordering 🚀
 20. Add header/footer logo information 🚀
-21. Change delete icon for category and task to grey with hover of red 🚀
+21. Change delete icon for category and task to match ✅
-22. Change note icon to be the same whether notes are filled or blank 🚀
+22. Change note icon to be the same whether notes are filled or blank ✅
-23. Change normal state color of icons to grey 🚀
+23. Change normal state color of icons to grey ✅
+24. Adjust spacing on confirmation dialog modal 🚀
+25. Delete tasks within category when category is deleted 🚀

 ---